 Supported by funders, associations and publishers: ORCID is embedded in many funder grant application requirements.
 It is supported by many professional organisations, such as APA, AAAS, IEEE, MLA and many others, and across a large range of publishers eg Elsevier, IOP, NPG, and many others.

 At Lancaster University, your ORCID identifier should be stored in Pure.
-If you know your iD, then find out how to add it to Pure – ORCID [PDF].
+If you know your iD, then find out how to add it to Pure – Creating and Adding ORCID [PDF].

 An ORCID identifier helps you easily and reliably link your unique identity with your contributions and research activities and ensures that these are correctly linked to you.
 Include your ORCID iD on your webpage, when you submit publications, apply for grants, and in any research workflow to ensure you get credit for your work.
 You can maintain all of your key information in one place.

 ORCID is interoperable with multiple systems and institutions, making it easy to share information about your research outputs and activities, increasing accuracy and reducing the need to enter the same information multiple times.

 ORCID is independent of publishers, unlike ResearcherID (Web of Science) or Scopus ID (Scopus).
 Publishers are moving to include ORCID so: